-If you’re beginning to grapple with the question of whether to quit your job, the first thing to ask yourself is “why do I want to leave?”
+If you’re beginning to grapple with the question of whether to quit your job, the first thing to ask yourself is, “why do I want to leave?”
 More specifically, are you running away from something rather than toward something else?
 If it’s the former, your problem might be better solved by addressing whatever’s bothering you about your job head-on.

-The next question to ask is, “what do I expect to solve by quitting?”
-All jobs come with the possibility of bad bosses, annoying coworkers, draining shifts and demanding customers, so if one of these is the root of your issue, getting a job somewhere else isn’t necessarily going to fix the problem in the long term.
+The next question to ask is, “What do I expect to solve by quitting?”
+All jobs come with the possibility of bad bosses, annoying coworkers, draining shifts, and demanding customers, so if one of these is the root of your issue, getting a job somewhere else isn’t necessarily going to fix the problem in the long term.
 On the other hand, if your answer is something like “quitting my job will free up the time I need to go back to school” or “I need the time off to tend to a major health issue,” these scenarios where your problem could in fact be solved by leaving your job and thus, might be justified.

 It’s one thing to quit your job if you have a better opportunity awaiting you.
 In that case, by all means, hand in your resignation and move on to greener pastures.
-If you don’t have something else lined up, though, it’s much more difficult to make a logical case for quitting (though not entirely out of the question!).
+If you don’t have something else lined up, it’s much more difficult to make a logical case for quitting (though not entirely out of the question!).

 The first consideration of leaving your job without another one lined up is the financial burden, especially in the current economy.
 How much money do you have in savings?
 What’s your plan if your savings runs out before you land another job?
 What will you do for healthcare, and how will this impact your retirement savings?